syncfusion-content/javascript-docs/js/CDN.md

 <a href="http://cdn.syncfusion.com/{{ site.releaseversion }}/js/web/responsive-css/ej.responsive.css">http://cdn.syncfusion.com/{{ site.releaseversion }}/js/web/responsive-css/ej.responsive.css</a></td></tr>
 </table>

-If in case, the user wants to refer the core and theme files of a specific theme separately (instead of the combined version of `ej.web.all.min.css` reference), then they can go with the below specified theme reference method.
+## Refer CDN links for specific theme

-Here – For example, we have depicted another way of theme reference for the `Flat-Azure` and `Flat-Azure Dark` themes in the below table.
-Likewise, you can refer for any of the 13 available themes (just by referring the required `ej.theme.min.css` available under each of the theme folders along with the widget core file).
+Below table provides the links for the `Flat-Azure` and `Flat-Azure Dark` themes .
+Likewise, you can refer for any of the 13 available themes just by referring the required `ej.theme.min.css` available under each of the theme folders along with the widget core file.

 <table>
 <tr>